TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/marl/Multi-Agent Reinforcement Learning.md

 	* This necessitates exploiting structures or assumptions (inductive biases) about certain game types .
 # Research
 * *Current (2023) trends suggest that mixed play algorithms more or less perform the same*.
-* [^Kim_2023]   introduces a new mutual information framework for MARL.
-This leads to the development of an algorithm called **Variational Maximum Mutual Information, Multi-Agent Actor Critic** which allows agents to coordinate simultaneous actions without latency.

 # Topics
 * [[MARL -- Notation Guide]]
 * [[MARL from a Game Theoretic Perspective]]